Timsey/starter-academic/content/post/ai_alignment/index.md

 6. Expand technical AI safety research funding.
 7. Develop standards for identifying and managing AI-generated content and recommendations.

-My personal view is that policy work is an absolutely crucial part of the solution.
-The companies (and perhaps in the future: governments) attempting to build ever more capable AI systems need stronger incentives to treat AI alignment as the difficult and hugely important problem it is.
+My personal view is that policy work is an absolutely crucial part of the solution.[^11] The companies (and perhaps in the future: governments) attempting to build ever more capable AI systems need stronger incentives to treat AI alignment as the difficult and hugely important problem it is.
 Alignment researchers need time to actually make progress on the technical problems, and we may not have that time unless we put the brakes on large AI training runs.[^8]

 ### Closing